WuBingzheng/memleax/README.md

 ## status

-Stable and completed.
+Because the debugging work depends on CPU architecture and OS heavily, and I test `memleax` only on several programs, and it is not used widely by now.
+So there must be bugs.
+If you get one, please report to [GitHub](https://github.com/WuBingzheng/memleax), or [mail to me](mailto:wubingzheng@gmail.com).

 `memleax` is a tool with single and clear aim.
-There is no known bug to fix and no new feature to add by now.
+I am not going to add new feature on it.

-However if you get any new feature or bug, please report to [GitHub](https://github.com/WuBingzheng/memleax), or [mail to me](mailto:wubingzheng@gmail.com).
+However if you have any ideas, please contact me.

+KNOWN BUGS:

+- `memleax` may crash the target program on detaching, if the program is multi-thread.
+I will fix it later.

 ## how it works